 Although it is usually an easily avoidable shot, a haymaker is often thrown in the hopes of ending a fight.
 Let’s take a closer look at why haymakers are thrown, and how to react when you see one coming.

 Let’s talk about what a haymaker actually looks like.
 As mentioned earlier, a haymaker is basically just a really obvious yet really powerful punch.
-It usually comes in the form of a
+It usually comes in the form of a hook and is meant to end the fight.
+Below you can see an image of Deontay Wilder, known for his haymakers.

 Traditionally, a hook holds a lot of weight and momentum.
 If you’ve ever taken a boxing class, you’ll know that the most important part of a hook is putting your hips into the punch.
 You are also shown to not ‘telegraph’ the punch, or in other words to not make it obvious that you are about to throw a punch.